-A person as defined in paragraph 22 of APS 330 and paragraph 57(a) and (c) of CPS 510.
+A person as defined in paragraph 23 of APS 330 and paragraph 18 of CPS 511.

 Return on Allocated Equity (ROAE)

 A function of cash earnings, risk-weighted assets, regulatory capital deductions and target capital ratios.

 Risk-weighted assets

 A quantitative measure of risk required by the APRA risk-based capital adequacy framework, covering credit risk for on and off-balance sheet exposures, market risk, operational risk and interest rate risk in the banking book.